fourstix/Elfos-utils/README.md

   * say.asm - Say 'text' - write the text string back to the output
   * stack.asm - Print the value of the Elf/OS stack pointer
   * cmd.asm - Run commands from a file.
+  * cls.asm - Clear the screen
+  * MemoryHog.asm - Allocate block of memory from heap for testing.
   * make_xxx.bat - Windows batch file to assemble xxx.asm and create binary
   * bios.inc - Bios definitions from Elf/OS
   * kernel.inc - Kernel definitions from Elf/OS
 * **/src/stg/**  -- Source files for STG NVR/RTC/UART and STG EPROM utilities.
-  * stg.asm - jump to the STG v1.07 EPROM menu
+  * stg.asm - jump to the STG v1.12 EPROM menu
-  * visualstg.asm - Run Visual02 from the STG v1.07 EPROM code (replaces visual02 command)
+  * visualstg.asm - Run Visual02 from the STG v1.12 EPROM code (replaces visual02 command)
   * xsb.asm - XMODEM Send using the STG Expansion card UART
   * seq.asm - Set Q. (The Q bit is available when using the STG Expansion card UART)
   * req.asm - Reset Q. (The Q bit is available when using the STG Expansion card UART)